 Dental implants comprise of a metallic frame and posts or roots (usually titanium) that are compatible to the human body for the placement of a replacement tooth.
 They are surgically implanted into the jaw bone below the gum line, and help lay down a strong foundation for fixed or removable replacement teeth that are made to resemble your natural teeth.

-The Dental Implant procedure is conducted in five phases:
+The Dental Implant procedure is conducted in six phases:

 - Phase 1 – A trained dental surgeon devises a treatment plan specific to you.